RocketCommunicationsInc/astro-www/src/pages/stylesheet.md

 ## Text Styles

 :::note

-<strong>A note on H1s:</strong><br />
+<strong>H1 Usage:</strong><br />
-H1s appear ONLY once in the header of the page and should not be used in the body.
-They are 4rem.
+H1 elements appear once in the page header at 4rem size.
+Do not use H1s in the body content.
 :::

 <h2>h2 - 2.25rem</h2>

-H2s are the primary heading in the body.
-They denote a new section on the page.
-They are the only element with 60px of margin above them and automatically propagate to the right side page navigation if there is more than one h2 on the page. *I have intentionally removed the link from this h2.
+H2s serve as primary body section headers.
+They include 60px top margin and populate the right-side page navigation when multiple H2s exist on the page. *Link removed from this demonstration H2.

 ### h3 - 1.75rem

-H3s are the secondary header in the body of the page.
-They do not propagate to the sidebar and have 20px of margin below them like all other elements.
+H3s function as secondary section headers within the body content.
+Standard 20px bottom margin applies.

 #### h4 - 1.5rem

 ##### h5 - 1.5rem

-H4s and H5s are the same at this time.
-H5s are not typically used.
-H4s are preferred.
+H4 and H5 elements share 1.5rem sizing.
+H4s take precedence for general usage.

 ### Lists